nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 The `import` command allows the user to import .csv files containing their students' data in one go so that they do not need to add them one-by-one.

-When the user enters a import command, the `AddressBookParser` parses the user's input using `ImportCommandParser` and returns a `ImportCommand`.
+When the user enters an import command, the `AddressBookParser` parses the user's input using `ImportCommandParser` and returns a `ImportCommand`.

 The following sequence diagram shows how the `import` command works.
 In this example, the user is executing the following command: `import student_data.csv`.